Thinkwise/docs/docs/indicium/general.md

 The application tier will automatically detect any changes to the model and hot-reload the updated model, which speeds up the development and prevents down-time in live environments.

-Default connectors and adapters are available to easily integrate with different services and applications, like:
+Default connectors and adapters are available to easily integrate with different services and applications, such as:

 - Artificial Intelligence services (Bots, Virtual Assistants, Machine Learning, Image recognition)
 - Big Data solutions (Search, Analytics, Internet of Things)
 - Office integration (Exchange, Office 365, SharePoint)
 - Third party applications (custom user interfaces, financial applications)

 Third party applications and services in turn can connect to Thinkwise applications with minimal effort using the provided web hooks and REST API.
-The Indicium application tier uses the [OData](http://www.odata.org/) protocol for its API, one of the most widely used standards for RESTful web services.
+The Indicium application tier uses the [OData](http://www.odata.org/) protocol for its API, one of the most widely-used standards for RESTful web services.